redi-b/eTena/README.md

   - Git & GitHub – version control and collaboration.

 ## Future Integrations

+While eTena is currently focused on a web-based MVP, we plan to expand its capabilities in the future to improve accessibility, usability, and reach.

 - **Mobile App** - A native mobile app for both patients and staff to allow smoother, on-the-go access to queue updates, medical history, and lab results.